forestagostinelli/DeepCubeA/README.md

 # DeepCubeA
-This is the code for DeepCubeA.
-The code is still in development as it is being updated for python3 and PyTorch.
+This is the code for DeepCubeA for python3 and PyTorch.
 For any issues, please contact Forest Agostinelli (fagostin@uci.edu)

 # Setup